InnerSourceCommons/managing-innersource-projects/introduction/scenarios.md

 These aspects are key for software developers motivation, since their tasks involve cognitive skills, decision-making, creativity, or higher-order thinking.

-## Adopting open source development principles

-Briefing, there are several scenarios found in companies with an strong IT factor:

--   “Silos Culture” avoiding cross-organizational transparency

--   Inefficient resources management

--   Disengagement at work

-By adopting OSS development principles, companies are adopting:

--   Governance model with policies to self-manage their projects under a collaborative methodology

--   Transparent communication channels to break silos

--   Meritocracy, or do-cracy, for developers, who become engaged “contributors” (autonomous, willing to improve their skills and focused in project purpose)

--   New roles for project managers, empowering their soft skills for people/community management

-These principles will help the companies on:

--   Effective resources management, with better code/knowledge reuse and cost sharing accross the different units

--   Faster technology innovations/improvements, since the code is developed collaboratively and transparently by interested people and units

--   Empowered employees, increasing engagement by letting them to be part of companies development roadmap

--   Higher inner-innovation, by allowing employees to propose new ideas implementation based on company’s technology/knowledge

-Adopting open source development principles inside your company is the main definition for inner source.
-If you have already decided, or have started to adopt Inner Source in your company, this book will provide you some insights about how you can track the status of your path.

-“Collecting data is only the first step toward wisdom, but sharing data is the first step toward community.” – Henry Lewis Gates (professor at Harvard)

 [^4]: https://en.wikipedia.org/wiki/Omnichannel

 [^5]: https://en.wikipedia.org/wiki/DevOps